hexatomium/hexatomium-old.github.io/_posts/2015-08-29-why-is-windows.md

 ---
 layout: post
-title: Why is Windows lying about what root certificates it trusts?
+title: Why is Windows so misleading about what root certificates it trusts?
 comments: true
 ---